aws-samples/amazon-sagemaker-from-idea-to-production/sagemaker-project-templates-roles.md

 - SageMaker use role: `arn:aws:iam:::role/service-role/AmazonSageMakerServiceCatalogProductsExecutionRole`

 ## Provision the required roles
-There are two options how to provision the required roles.
+There are two options to provision the required roles.

 ### Option 1 - SageMaker console
 If you don't have a SageMaker domain in your account, you must create a new one.
 You must enable all options on the **SageMaker Projects and JumpStart** pane: